flipacholas/Architecture-of-consoles/articles/virtual-boy.Rmd.md

 ![My brother fiddling with the Virtual Boy.<br>The only remaining member of the user research team 😉.](brother.jpg)

 Throughout this series, we've seen all kinds of systems, some with limited CPU but impressive synergies, others with questionable hardware but beautifully packaged.
-This case however, was an interesting proposal: The CPU wasn't certainly limited and the graphics were up to the task.
+This case, however, was an interesting proposal: The CPU wasn't certainly limited and the graphics were up to the task.
 The sound wasn't exceptional, yet remained similar to the rest of the portable consoles in the market.

 So, why didn't many children play with it?
 I'm afraid a marketing study goes beyond the scope of this article.
 But from the technical side, I think the message just didn't get through: At the end of the day, nobody cares for affine transformations or a pipelined CPU if you can only see red dots.

-I guess that was my main motivation for writing this article, to prove somehow that innovative technology can be everywhere, even where we least expect.
+I guess that was my main motivation for writing this article, to prove somehow that innovative technology can be everywhere, even where we least expect it.

 I'd also like to thank the Planet Virtual Boy community for helping me with the study.
 They are currently working on many projects that give new life to the Virtual Boy, so I recommend checking out their forum for more info.